zoeludena/SeeRiseWebsite/index.md

 <div style="height: 0.5em;"></div>

 Our first objective was to tune the hyperparameter for each emulator model.
 The emulators are fitted to historical data and each SSP, excluding SSP 245 which is used for validation.
 The emulators take in any combination of greenhouse gas emissions as input, but in order to assure ourselves that the outputs are sensible, we used the prescribed emissions for the SSP scenarios for training and validation.
-The emulators are used to predict surface air temperature based on difference emission inputs, and we later use the predicted temperature as the input to our sea level model.
+The emulators are used to predict surface air temperature based on different emission inputs, and we later use the predicted temperature as the input to our sea level model.

 We used four different emulators based on what we learned in the ClimateBench and our previous research, [ResearchOnClimate](https://github.com/zoeludena/ResearchOnClimate/blob/main/Utilizing_Emulators_to_Explore_the_Climate_Model_Parameter_Space.pdf).
-We used a Pattern Scaling emulator, a Gaussian Process emulator, a Random Forest emulator, and a CNN-LTSM emulator.
+We used a Pattern Scaling emulator, a Gaussian Process emulator, a Random Forest emulator, and a CNN-LSTM emulator.

 <details>
   <summary><span style="color: darkblue;">Learn about our emulators:</span></summary>

 <div markdown="1" style="color: darkblue;">
 1. We used a Pattern Scaling emulator.
-In the Rahmstorf paper they use linear regression trained on historical temperature and the difference between the predicted temperature and the average.
+In the Rahmstorf paper, they use linear regression trained on historical temperature and the difference between the predicted temperature and the baseline temperature.
 This makes our pattern scaling emulator a fantastic one-to-one comparison.
 2. We used a Gaussian Process emulator.
 Climate systems are governed by complex, smooth, and highly nonlinear relationships, making Gaussian Process (GP) emulators well-suited for predicting future climate scenarios.
 Building on our previous research, we chose to utilize the original GP model from ClimateBench as a foundation for our work.
 This approach leverages the flexibility and uncertainty quantification capabilities of GPs to improve climate predictions.
 3. We used a Random Forest emulator.
 While decision trees capture non-linear relationships well, they tend to overfit.
 Random Forest mitigates this by averaging predictions, reducing variance, and enhancing robustness.
 This makes it ideal for climate model emulation, where multiple target variables require separate models.
-4. We used a CNN-LTSM emulator.
+4. We used a CNN-LSTM emulator.
 Neural networks excel at climate prediction due to their ability to model complex, non-linear relationships between atmospheric variables.
 Their deep architectures enable them to learn patterns from large-scale climate data, capturing intricate dependencies that traditional models may overlook.
 Their adaptability also allows them to generalize well across different climate scenarios, making them valuable for long-term forecasting and extreme weather prediction.
 </div>
 </details>

 <div style="height: 0.5em;"></div>

-Given a final CO2 concentration 2100, we interpolated the trajectory of atmospheric CO2 concentration by linearly increasing/decreasing the carbon dioxide amount from 2015 to 2100, assuming equal step every year, to predict the yearly surface air temperatures.
-Linear interpolation was chosen because it does not assume overly complicated models and is applicable given any valid 2100 CO2 concentration.
+Given a final $\text{CO}_2$ concentration in 2100, we interpolated the trajectory of atmospheric $\text{CO}_2$ concentration by linearly increasing/decreasing the carbon dioxide amount from 2015 to 2100, assuming equal step every year, to predict the yearly surface air temperatures.
+Linear interpolation was chosen because it does not assume overly complicated models and is applicable given any valid 2100 $\text{CO}_2$ concentration.
 The predicted series of temperatures was then used as an input for our sea level model.

 ### Sea Level Rise Projection

-Using the model described by Rahmstorf (2007), we then produce a linear fit for change in sea level height, regressed on temperature anomaly (temperature difference from a baseline).
-We take our surface air temperature variable from each of the emulator output files and then use it to train the model on predicted sea level rise in the NOR-ESM2 model for each SSP scenario.
+Using the model described by Rahmstorf (2007), we produce a linear fit for change in sea level, regressed on temperature anomaly (temperature difference from a baseline).
+We take our surface air temperature variable from each of the emulator output files and then use it to train the model on predicted sea level rise in the NOR-ESM2 model for each SSP.

 Mathematically, the model equation is of the form: